 Bush regeneration and revegetation: expanding core areas and targeted work to regenerate and revegetate linkages using experienced and qualified teams.

-Schools: the 500 Schools Planting Program has restored edge habitats to expand the corridor and fostered a sense of ownership and enjoyment of the Australian bush among young people.
+Schools: the Bringing Back the Bush Program restored edge habitats to expand the corridor and fostered a sense of ownership and enjoyment of the Australian bush among young people.

 - Employment and training: partnering with education and training institutions and NGOs to deliver training and transition to work for unemployed and special needs groups via social procurement contracts.
 We have put together a video of this fantastic program, if you would like to learn more about how social procurement can work for your business or organisation.